unsplash-image-EcvLKMVvd4s.jpg

 If you’re ready to help your child, schedule a complimentary consultation with me today.

-As a child therapist in Los Angeles, I provide a safe, warm space for children to explore and master their inner experiences through play therapy.
-My work is based on my deep belief in a child’s capacity for resilience.
-I love meeting children on their level and developing a relationship where a child is wholly accepted and delighted in.
-I utilize client centered play therapy, as play is a child’s natural language and how they communicate about their world, experiences, and feelings.
+As a child therapists in Los Angeles, we provide a safe, warm space for children to explore and master their inner experiences through play therapy.
+Our work is based on a deep belief in a child’s capacity for resilience.
+We love meeting children on their level and developing a relationship where a child is wholly accepted and delighted in.
+We utilize client centered play therapy, as play is a child’s natural language and how they communicate about their world, experiences, and feelings.
 Play provides children with the safety of psychological distance to process through their problems.
-Through the power of play, combined with the therapeutic relationship, children will learn: that their feelings are acceptable, to express their feelings responsibly, to become creative problem solvers, to be self-accepting, to make choices and to own their choices.
+Through the power of play, combined with the therapeutic relationship, children will learn: that their feelings are acceptable, to express their feelings responsibly, to become creative problem solvers, to be self-accepting, and to make choices and to own their choices.

 Sophie Pierce PsyD Office- Child Therapy Los Angeles